thundergolfer/ai-enablement-stack/README.md

 </h1>

 <h3 align="center">
-  A comprehensive list of tools and technologies for AI Enabled Development
+  A comprehensive list of tools and technologies for enabling agentic AI development
 </h3>

 <h5 align="center">👉 <a href="CONTRIBUTING.md">Contribute new tool</a></h5>